 Why This Rose Type Remains Popular

 There is a range of reasons for the enduring popularity of miniature roses.
 For one, they offer more blooms per stem than the long stem variety that offer a single bloom.
-With the constant popularity of roses year round, the fact that spray roses tend to produce more blooms per stalk than other rose bushes and varietals make them more attractive.
-While some people go for the grandeur of tea roses to make a big statement, there is a certain understated class to spray roses which integrate design into their growth process.
+With the constant popularity of roses year-round, the fact that spray roses tend to produce more blooms per stalk than other rose bushes and varietals makes them more attractive.
+While some people go for the grandeur of tea roses to make a big statement, there is a certain understated class to spray roses that integrate design into their growth process.